Camping Near Mount Mitchell State Park

 What are some nearby attractions and activities?

-The area surrounding Mount Mitchell State Park offers numerous outdoor attractions and activities.
-Just a short drive away, you'll find the scenic Pisgah National Forest, which offers extensive hiking trails, mountain biking opportunities, and stunning waterfalls.
-The nearby Grandfather Mountain State Park is famous for its mile-high swinging bridge and diverse wildlife.
+The area surrounding Mount Mitchell State Park offers numerous outdoor adventures.
+Just a short drive away, you'll find Pisgah National Forest, which provides extensive hiking trails, mountain biking opportunities, and scenic waterfalls.
+The nearby Grandfather Mountain State Park features the famous Mile-High Swinging Bridge and excellent wildlife viewing opportunities.

 What are the camping fees in Mount Mitchell State Park?

 At Mount Mitchell State Park, camping fees are very reasonable compared to other nearby parks.
-The family campground charges $20 per night for standard tent sites, which include access to basic amenities such as picnic tables, fire rings, and nearby restroom facilities.
-Group camping sites, which can accommodate up to 35 people, are available for $40 per night.
+The family campground charges $20 per night for standard tent sites, which include a tent pad, picnic table, and access to modern restroom facilities with hot showers.
+For groups of 7 or more people, there is an additional $6 per person charge, with a maximum of 12 people per site.